Salt Fat Acid Heat (book)

-Salt Fat Acid Heat: Mastering the Elements of Good Cooking is a 2017 cookbook written by American chef Samin Nosrat and illustrated by Wendy MacNaughton.
-The book was designed by Alvaro Villanueva.
-It inspired the 2018 American four-part cooking docu-series Salt Fat Acid Heat.
+Salt Fat Acid Heat: Mastering the Elements of Good Cooking is a 2017 cookbook written by the American chef Samin Nosrat and illustrated by Wendy MacNaughton.
+It was designed by Alvaro Villanueva.

+It inspired the 2018 four-part Netflix cooking documentary series Salt Fat Acid Heat, which stars Nosrat.

 Contents

-A reference book, the cookbook is focused on teaching techniques and structured around the four titular elements: Salt, Fat, Acid, and Heat.
-The book explains what they are and how to master them in cooking in order to become a better, more intuitive cook.
+A reference book, it is focused on teaching techniques and structured around the four titular elements: salt, fat, acid, and heat.
+It explains what they are and how to master them in cooking in order to become a better, more intuitive cook.
 Nosrat explains that these are the defining factors which determine the flavor and texture of food when cooking, calling them the "cardinal directions" of cooking.

-The whole book has MacNaughton's watercolor illustrations, infographics and hand-lettering throughout and no photographs.
-Saveur described it as a "refreshing break from this contemporary formula" of "cleanly laid-out recipe facing an artful image of salad or toast".
-Nosrat insisted on illustrations so that readers wouldn't feel like there was one singular way to cook the recipes and would instead use them as a jumping off point.
+The whole book has MacNaughton's watercolor illustrations, infographics and hand-lettering throughout, and includes no photographs.
+The American food magazine Saveur described it as a "refreshing break from this contemporary formula" of "cleanly laid-out recipe facing an artful image of salad or toast".
+Nosrat insisted on illustrations so that readers would not feel as though there is only one way to cook each recipe, and would instead use the recipes as jumping-off points.
 Nosrat reached out to MacNaughton early on and the two had a close collaboration.

 History

-Nosrat started working on the book around 2009/2010 when Michael Pollan, an author and cooking student of hers, learned about her four-part system and encouraged her to write a book about it.
+Nosrat started working on it around 2009–10 when Michael Pollan, an author and cooking student of hers, learned about her four-part system and encouraged her to write a book about it.
 She developed a curriculum based on the concept and taught many classes on it to develop the material.
-Throughout the process, Nosrat would note which concepts were easier to convey visually and started to design diagrams to help explain them.
+Throughout the process, Nosrat noted which concepts were easier to convey visually and started to design diagrams to help explain them.
 These also formed the foundation of diagrams in the book which give an overview, for example of sources of acid or salt.

-Overall, Nosrat worked on the book for 7 years.
+Overall, Nosrat worked on it for 7 years.
 The content was developed over time through her teaching, then the proposal took four years to prepare: three to write it, then Nosrat worked for another year with MacNaughton on the illustrations.
 She wanted the proposal to be illustrated because the approach was different enough from the standard cookbook that she felt it was needed to convince publishers.
 The finished proposal went to auction, was sold in 2013 and then published four years later in 2017.